Biden says Russia is considering using chemical, biological weapons in Ukraine

 Reuters could not immediately verify the accounts.

-In Kyiv, six bodies were laid on the pavement by a shopping mall struck overnight by Russian shelling.
-Emergency services combed wreckage to the sound of distant artillery fire.

-The governor of Ukraine's Zaporizhzhia region said buses evacuating civilians from front line areas were hit by shelling on Monday and four children were wounded in separate incidents.

-Ukrainian officials hope that Moscow will negotiate a withdrawal.
-Both sides hinted last week at progress in talks on a formula which would include some kind of "neutrality" for Ukraine, though details were scarce.
+Ukrainian officials hope that Russia will negotiate a withdrawal.
+Both sides hinted last week at progress in talks on a formula that would include some kind of neutrality for Ukraine, though details were scarce.

-Japan reacted angrily on Tuesday after Russia withdrew from peace treaty talks citing Tokyo's decision to join the international campaign of sanctions.
-Japanese Prime Minister Fumio Kishida said Russia's decision was "completely unacceptable".

-(Reporting by Reuters bureaus; Writing by Stephen Coates; Editing by Michael Perry)
+(Reporting by Reuters bureaus; Writing by Stephen Coates; Editing by Michael Perry, Robert Birsel)